-Financial Analysis
+Financial Analysis:

 Table 2 provides a summary of the Project's financial aspects.
-The term of the loan will remain at 30 years at a blended interest rate of 2.85% (Ownership: 4% Low-Income Municipal, 25% Middle-Income Municipal, 49% High-Income Municipal, 22% Agriculture).
-This increase will cover 100% of eligible costs.
+The term of the loan will remain at 30 years at a blended interest rate of 2.85%.
+The loan increase will cover 100% of eligible costs.